donaldraymond/crystallography-scripts/README.md

 A script to create an MTZ file from XDS_ASCII.HKL and convert I to F. This script is superseded by XDS_scale.sh since XDSCONV can convert I to F.

+## CIF file creation

+These files can be used to create CIF for refining ligands

+### cif_grade.sh

+Use BUSTER/GRADE to create cif file

+### cif_phenix.sh

+Use Phenix to create cif file

 ## VI_CommandReference.pdf

 I love VI, so I made a cheat sheet.
 Now I'm a text editing ninja.